gfonseca/hacktab/README.md

 ```

 ## Available Tools
-*(This image is still in active development—new tools are being added gradually.)*
+*(This image is still in active development new tools are being added gradually.)*

 - wireshark
 - hydra